vovler/nginx-autoinstall/README.md

 ## What is this
-Basically latest nginx, php, workman, percona_mysql + xtrabackup, letsencrypt via acme.sh and csf for ubuntu22.04
+Installs nginx, php, workman, percona_mysql + xtrabackup, letsencrypt via acme.sh and csf for ubuntu22.04

 ## Usage